 The parking lot behind the Fine Arts Building requires a permit.
-Students parking in this lot (with Administrative approval) must follow the same rules and guidelines as those parking in the main lot.
+Students assigned parking spaces in this lot (with Administrative approval) must follow the same rules and guidelines as those parking in the main lot.

 Regulations for Securing and Holding a Driver's License (House Bill 1190)